How to single crochet for beginners step by step tutorial

 Some crocheters work into both loops of the chain.
 That is fine too — just pick one method and stay consistent throughout your practice piece.

-how to single crochet hands working with purple yarn
+how to single crochet for beginners - how to single crochet hands working with purple yarn

-Step 4: Yarn Over and Pull Through
+How Do You Complete Step 4: Yarn Over and Pull Through?

 This is the core motion of how to single crochet.
 Repeat it for every stitch and you will build muscle memory fast.